-China's coal consumption grew by four percent to 2.75 billion tonnes in 2013 accounting for over half of the world's total coal consumption in the year.
+China's coal consumption grew by 4% to 2.75 billion tonnes in 2013 accounting for over half of the world's total coal consumption in the year.
 China is also by far the biggest coal producer accounting for about 47.4% of the world's coal output in 2013.

-Coal accounts for over 65% of total energy consumption in the country.
+Coal accounts for more than 65% of total energy consumption in the country.
 China, the most populous and the biggest energy consuming country, is also the world's biggest coal importer followed by Japan and India.

 United States of America

 The country's year-on-year coal consumption was on a declining trend between 2010 and 2012, but increased by 4.6% in 2013 due to higher electricity demand and a rise in natural gas prices.
-Coal accounted for about 39% of USA's electricity generation in 2013.
+Coal accounted for about 39% of the US's electricity generation in 2013.

-India burnt 463.28mt of coal in 2013 accounting for about 8.5% of the world's total coal consumption.
-It was also the fifth biggest coal producer in 2013 and accounted for about 5.9% of global coal production.
+India burnt 463.28Mt of coal in 2013 accounting for about 8.5% of the world's total coal consumption.
+It was also the fifth biggest coal producer in 2013 and accounted for 5.9% of global coal production.

 Coal accounts for about 44% of total energy consumption and 68% of electricity generation in the country.
 India is the third biggest coal importer after China and Japan, and has witnessed significant growth in imports over the last decade especially from South Africa, Indonesia and Australia.